engr101staff/engr101matlab/_sources/vectors_in_cpp/main.rst

 **Exercise**

-The function :code:`minVal` takes in a vector of doubles and returns the minimum value contained in the vector of doubles.
+The function :code:`minVal` takes in a vector of :code:`double` values and returns the minimum value contained in the vector of :code:`double` values.
 Arrange the lines of code below to write the function :code:`minVal`.
 Some lines contain **mistakes** or are **unnecessary** for the function - these lines should not be selected.
 Make sure to place the blocks at the right indentation levels!

 .. parsonsprob:: ch16_07_ex_minVal
    :language: cpp